drowe67/codec2-dev/codec2-dev/stm32/unittest/README_unittest.txt

    loaded into octave for debugging and analisys.
 There is a file in unittest/lib/octave/ofdm_demod_check.m which may be useful.

+TODO:

+Document steps to repeat a test once the initial set up is done.
+Work to mimimise the number of steps.

 # vi:set ts=3 et sts=3: